Mocap Everyone Everywhere: Lightweight Motion Capture With Smartwatches and a Head-Mounted Camera: System Setup

 For coordinate alignment, the user has to follow 4 steps: (1) put the smartwatches (IMU sensors) on the calibration board for 3 seconds as in Fig.~\ref{fig:calib_system} (a); (2) wear the watches and stand in T-pose for 3 seconds; (3) put the camera on 4 positions on the calibration board as in Fig.~\ref{fig:calib_system} (b); (4) stand still for 10 seconds and swing arms up and down as in Fig.~\ref{fig:timesync} for time synchronization.

-\textbf{IMU Sensor Calibration.} In sensor data readings in real IMU sensors (e.g., smartwatches), calibration should be done beforehand as the sensor data are in arbitrary coordinates.
-The IMU sensor data should first be calibrated to be coherent with the real-world coordinates where the gravity direction is in the negative z-axis.
+\textbf{IMU Sensor Calibration.} In sensor data readings in real IMU sensors (e.g., smartwatches), the IMU sensor data should first be calibrated to be coherent with the real-world coordinates where the gravity direction is in the negative z-axis.
 Here the y-axis is defined as the user's facing direction.
 We use the notations similar to TIP~\cite{jiang2022tip}, which are as follows:

-Let the arbitrary coordinate where raw IMU sensors are defined as $r$, and the global coordinate coherent with real-world coordinates as $g$.
+Let the reference coordinate where raw IMU sensors signals are defined as $r$, and the global coordinate coherent with real-world coordinates as $g$.
 Finally, as the module $\mathcal{F}_{est}$ expects wrist joint rotations, the rotation value of IMU sensors should be calibrated into wrist joint rotations $\mathbf{R}_{g}^{j}$.
-Similarly, the raw acceleration data are defined in a sensor-local coordinate and should be converted into coordinate $g$.
+Similarly, the raw acceleration data are defined in the reference coordinate of sensors and should be converted into coordinate $g$.
+Fig.~\ref{fig:imu_calib_vis} includes visualization of raw and calibrated signals.

-$\mathbf{R}_{r}^{S}$ indicate rotations of raw IMU sensor data defined in the initial arbitrary coordinate.
-At the first calibration stage, the user is asked to align the smartwatches to the specified coordinate $g$ (Fig.~\ref{fig:calib_system} (a)) so that in the moment $\mathbf{R}_{r}^{S} = \mathbf{R}_{r}^{g}$. $\mathbf{R}_{g}^{r}$ is derived from $(\mathbf{R}_{r}^{g})^{-1}$.
+$\mathbf{R}_{r}^{S}$ indicate rotations of raw IMU sensor data defined in the initial reference frame.
+At the first calibration stage, the user is asked to align the smartwatches to the specified coordinate $g$ (Fig.~\ref{fig:calib_system} (a)) so that in the moment $\mathbf{R}_{r}^{S} = \mathbf{R}_{r}^{g}$.
+From $\mathbf{R}_{r}^{g}$ we can derive $\mathbf{R}_{g}^{r}$ by applying $(\mathbf{R}_{r}^{g})^{-1}$.
 Following previous methods~\cite{jiang2022tip, yi2021transpose}, the sensors are placed still for 3 seconds and the signal is averaged.
 Provided that the axes are aligned, it is not necessary for the two IMU sensors to be in the exact same position as IMU sensor signals are translation invariant.

 The next calibration step is to obtain wrist rotations $\mathbf{R}_{g}^{j}$ from $\mathbf{R}_{g}^{S}$.
 This is done by applying $\mathbf{R}_{S}^{j}$, or $\mathbf{R}_{g}^{S} \mathbf{R}_{S}^{j}$.
 To obtain $\mathbf{R}_{S}^{j}$, the user wears smartwatches on both wrists and stands in T-pose, facing the y-axis in $g$.